aschowdiah/Challenge_14/README.md

 # Challenge_14

-## The code published utilizes algorithmic trading strategies that use machine learning in order to autoomate trade decisions
+## The code published utilizes algorithmic trading strategies that use machine learning in to autoomate trade decisions

 ## Technologies Used
 - python